 Shine On Rainy Day is sit-on-the-porch-sipping-a-beer-and-listening-to-an-easy-rain-while-contemplating-how-to-fix-Washington-type of music.
 This album is a far cry from what popular country music is right now; there is heart and feeling and meaning to this music.
 Shine On Rainy Day is simple and elegant.

 Brent Cobb is the other side of the coin from the anti-Nashville establishment movement currently happening in “outlaw” country.
 There is no gravel in Brent Cobb’s voice.
-There is no anger to the music.
+There is no anger in the music.
 There is no underlying hate of the system.

 Don’t get me wrong, I love that sound, but this sound is so vastly different that it is just as refreshing.